 - Perfectly cooked vegetable - A common problem when cooking eggplant cubes is that they turn into mush before they sear.
 We fix that by cutting them into larger pieces and searing at a fairly higher temperature which results in caramelized exterior and seals the moisture inside, that just melts in your mouth.

-- Easy Meatless meal - This classic Chinese eggplant stir fry with garlic sauce is often made using ground pork or chicken, however this recipe makes eggplant the star resulting in a great vegetarian dish like this butter chickpeas.
+- Easy vegetarian dinner recipe - This classic Chinese eggplant stir fry with garlic sauce is often made using ground pork or chicken, however this recipe makes eggplant the star resulting in a great vegetarian dish like this butter chickpeas.
+Serve it as a Mother's day dinner recipe.

-- Made with very less oil - It uses a fraction of the oil when compared to the restaurant version.
+- Made with very less oil - It uses a fraction of the oil when compared to the restaurant stir fry recipes.

 - Flavorful - You will never want to cook eggplant any other way once you try this!
-It is the perfect balance of sweet and salty that is simply amazing.
+It is the perfect balance of sweet and salty that is simply amazing like the black pepper chicken.

 Ingredients